hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 # Workshop: Audio Machine Learning Introduction

-- Download five or ten historical NBC radio recordings from Archive.org.
+- Download five or ten historical NBC radio recordings from Archive.org and place them in a folder called "NBC_Radio" on your desktop.
   - https://archive.org/details/NBCCompleteBroadcastDDay/
   - easy download: https://www.dropbox.com/sh/zd0pxk2gcq079xh/AAC-JYAO3JP5MeTMa1F0K6F3a?dl=0

 - Open one of the recordings in Sonic Visualiser.
 In the toolbar, select "Pane > Add Spectrogram > [filename]: All Channels Mixed."
 A spectral representation of your audio will appear at the bottom of the window.

 ![](img/img01.png)